abuseofnotation/x-notes/_other/notes.md

 Catherina's friends
 ---

 Anna: A friend of Catherine from school who always copies her, but is much more immature than her.
 A troubled girl who rejects everyone and lives only through books.
+In the sanatorium she strives to get better

 Sisi and Zenka: Girls who are accepted because they have issues with drugs but feel no need to get high in the sanatorium and instead have sex with each other.